OxfordIonTrapGroup/mjolnir/Notes.md

 self.setWindowIcon(icon)
 ```

-* **BUG** The image fitting works great, but the lines appear half a pixel
+* Fixed. ~~**BUG** The image fitting works great, but the lines appear half a
-  above and to the left of where they should.
-This is because the pixel is
+  pixel above and to the left of where they should.
+This is because the pixel
-  drawn to the bottom right of its index
+  is drawn to the bottom right of its index~~